QuietOn 3 lifestyle

 The lack of a battery in the charging case felt like a missed opportunity in the earlier version, a problem that’s now been rectified, and the earbuds themselves last longer between charges as well.
 You’ll now likely go several days without needing to find a wall socket, a rarity for any mobile device.
 They’ll easily outlast the longest of long travel days, whenever we next get to have those again.

 The company offers a 30-day return policy so you can decide for yourself.
-You’ll get 10% off by using the code TMA10 at checkout.
+You’ll get 10% off by using the special discount links in this review.

-Individual product images via QuietOn, comparison images via author
+Main image via QuietOn, other images via author

 Thanks for writing this!
 I’ve been waiting. 🙂 My rub is… I buy them and they take 4-6 weeks from Finland.
 Then if I don’t like them, I have to pay for shipping back to Finland!
 And how much does that cost!?
 Do you know?
 Do you know of any dealers who sell them in the United States?